 Taking regular breaks from your everyday routine has a positive impact on your health, general wellbeing, and physical and mental state.
 In fact, it is not the length of the holiday itself that matters, but how often you take a break.
 Similarly to sleep, relaxation is not something you can catch up on later.
 Regular time out from your normal routine is a critical element of lasting good health.
 This means remembering to schedule in a day off once in a while to get away from it all. -Die Therme Wien

-I skipped the long waiting line and entered through a side door where I was personally welcomed and asked if I needed flip flops.
-The staff gave me directions on how to find my changing room while having a waterproof bracelet strapped on my wrist.
 My changing room/cubicle was number 23.
-I followed the signs to the changing area, found my room, and opened it by pushing the top of my bracelet against the knob.
-It made a click, I entered the room, and there was a large beach bag waiting for me, with all the supplies noted above.
+I followed the signs to the changing area and found my room.
+I opened my space by pushing the top of my bracelet against the electronic doorknob.
+It clicked, and when I entered the room, a large beach bag was waiting for me, with all the supplies noted above.

-My changing room was large enough to fit a family of 4.
-It was pretty spacious for an individual like me, so I did the necessary changing and put on my swimsuit, flip flops and the white robe (which to be honest, was a bit scratchy, but whatevs, right)?
-If you are picky on flip flops and robes, I do recommend you bring your own!
-I saw many people at the Therme wear their own robes and swim shoes.
+My changing room was large enough to fit a family of four.
+It was pretty spacious for an individual like me, so I did the necessary changing and put on my swimsuit, flip-flops, and the white robe (which, to be honest, was a bit scratchy, but whatevs, right)?
+If you are picky on flip flops and robes, I recommend bringing your own!
+I saw many people at the Therme wearing their own,

 I walked two massive flights of stairs to the VIP Relax!
 Lounge area, which was on the top floor.
 Immediately, as I entered the swimming pool area, moist, warm air hit my body.
-By the time I got upstairs I was already sweating a little.
+By the time I got upstairs, I was already sweating.
 Walking to the lounge was quite the exercise (they do have elevators if anyone wants to know)!

-I settled in a bit and, when I was ready, I explored the downstairs area.
-Therme Wien has one main swimming pool, and directly outside are three pools.
-There is a tunnel area that connects the main pool with the outside pool, so when you transition you either feel a gust of cold air or warm air.
-As you continue to walk to the left, they have this fantastic dark cave-like swimming area, for adults only.
-It’s got a cool atmosphere with dim-lighting, and glowing colored lights.
-Unfortunately, this water area is a hot spot for couples and because people are more open in showing affection in Europe – well, couples can get a little frisky and make you uncomfortable there.
+As you continue to walk to the left, they have this fantastic dark cave-like swimming area for adults only.
+It’s got a relaxed atmosphere with dim lighting and glowing colored lights.
+This water area is a hot spot for couples, and because people are more open in showing affection in Europe – well, couples can get a little frisky.

-In regards to food: The first snack I received was like a breaded Italian cheese ball with tomato sauce.
-It was gourmet food at its finest!
-The second snack was a piece of vanilla walnut cake, and I had a hot chocolate with that.
-For lunch, I was able to get a salad, bread and drink just under the €12 I received as a voucher.
+For lunch, I was able to get a salad, bread, and drink just under the €12 voucher that comes with the package.
 The lounge area also had a table with dried fruits and nuts to snack on throughout the day.

 - Getting to the Therme Wien is relatively straightforward if you’re using public transportation: Take the U1 metro to the station Oberlaa and walk down the long ramp until you see the entrance.
 Easy peasy.

-- Because the inside of Therme Wien is quite moist and warm, wear light clothes if you’re not planning to be in your bathing suit.
-The place seems to open up your pores with its type of air inside.
+- Because it’s pretty humid inside of Therme Wien, wear light clothes if you’re not planning to be in your bathing suit.
+This place will open up your pores!

-- It’s important to stay hydrated and consume electrolytes.
-You’re going to be sweating, whether you’re lounging around or swimming, so make sure you have an electrolyte drink to replenish fluids.
-I got a headache at the end of the day that I cured after I put some salt in my water.
+- It’s essential to stay hydrated and consume electrolytes.
+Whether you’re lounging or swimming, you’re going to be sweating, so make sure you have an electrolyte drink to replenish fluids.

-- Get used to the staring: In Vienna, it’s common to have people stare at you/look right at you in the eye as you walk by or are swimming (it’s cultural), so accept it.
+- Get used to the staring: In Vienna, it’s common to have people stare at you as you walk by or are swimming.
+It’s cultural, so accept it.

-- You can get by with English, but it would help to say your Dankes and Bitteschöns.
+- You can get by with English, but it would help say your Danke and Bitteschön.

-- If you go to Therme Wien during school breaks, it can be a little chaotic and loud with kids (unless you’re ok with that) – but you can always escape up to the adult-only lounge!
+- If you go to Therme Wien during school breaks, it can be a little chaotic and loud with kids – but you can always escape upstairs to the adult-only lounge!

-- Make sure when you leave you to have proper payment (they accept card and cash), and that you return the bag and items they rented to you (you can keep the flip flops – yay!)
+- When you leave, make sure you have proper payment (they accept card and cash) and return the bag and items rented to you.
+But – you can keep the flip-flops – yay!

 It felt like I wasn’t in the city, so it was a pleasant getaway experience for me.
-I definitely will be coming back, and making ‘Relax!
-One Day Holiday’ at Therme Wien my mission to return consecutively and make it a part of my self-care practice.
+I definitely will be coming back and making ‘Relax!
+One Day Holiday’ at Therme Wien is something I will do every year.